ChiragMalik4/Projects/README.md

-#The Chat website is a pixelated theme website.
+# Chat Website - Pixelated Theme

-I focused more on the backend side (done in php), which is why the frontend may look a bit poorly managed aas it was not my main goal in it, but the appearance it intentional to make it look quirky.
+The Chat Website features a pixelated theme with the main focus on backend development using PHP.
+The frontend design having a quirky appearance is intentional and diverging from a professional feel because it was a personal project for learning.

-features:
+### Features:

-  1.)
-Registration and Login feature with User Authentication.
+1. **Registration and Login:** Provides user authentication for secure access to the chat platform.

-  2.)
-Browser token based system to keep the user logged in unless he decides to log out.
+2. **Browser Token System:** Implements a token-based system to keep users logged in until they choose to log out, enhancing user convenience.

-  3.)
-You can send friend requests to people by typing their user-Id in the search box.
+3. **Friend Requests:** Users can send friend requests by typing the recipient's user ID in the search box.

-  4.) accept or reject the friend request received.
+4. **Friend Management:** Allows users to accept or reject friend requests received from others.

-  5.)
-Real-time Chat feature with user.
+5. **Real-time Chat:** Enables real-time communication between users, enhancing the interactive experience.